local-projects/ofxApp/ReadMe.md

   The structure provides you with the object in question (`ContentObject * object`), a string giving you the location in which the assets for this ContentSource should be stored (defined in the config file `ofxAppSettings.json`), some policy objects, and the previously seen userData object.

   The `ContentObject * object` is the `MuseumObject *` you just allocated in the previously defined `std::function`.
 The object is provided so that you can setup its `AssetHolder` part.
 In the section `2.1.3 ofxApp Content Abstraction` we saw the class hierarchy of a ContentObject included `ParsedObject` (which we have already used for parsing), `AssetHolder` (which we will interact with in this section) and `TexturedObject` which we will look at later on.
-The `AssetHolder` part of yor object is used to define all the assets that that particular `MuseumObject` contains. _ofxApp_ can't just guess what assets does an object include, so you must define those first.
+The `AssetHolder` part of your object is used to define all the assets that that particular `MuseumObject` contains. _ofxApp_ can't just guess what assets does an object include, so you must define those first.
 And this is what we will do in this `std::function`.
 Note that you will have to cast it again to your object type to interact with it (more on this in a second).

   The `assetsLocation` string will be the path specified in `ofxAppSettings.json`, precisely at `Content/JsonSources/MuseumObjects/assetsLocation` for our example.
 It represents where in the filesystem those assets will be downloaded/copied to.

   The Policy objects `ofxAssets::DownloadPolicy` and `ofxAssets::UsagePolicy` are objects that define a set of rules to help decide if 1: an asset needs to be re-downloaded and 2: the asset should be used or not.
 We will see more about policies later on.

   The `ofxJSONElement * userData` is just an object provided for you to be able to get access to any sort of information you might need within those std::functions.
 You can initialize this object before you start the parsing process and provide it to _ofxApp_, and it will be given back to you for each of the std::function executions.
-Becasue of abstracted nature of the parsing process (you just define object-level std::functions), it might be hard to get access to external data otherwise.
+Because of abstracted nature of the parsing process (you just define object-level std::functions), it might be hard to get access to external data otherwise.

   You are in charge of defining all the assets for the provided object.
 In our example, each `MuseumObject` has a single asset (an image), for which we have an URL and an expected file checksum (sha1).
 Let's see how we can setup the `AssetHolder` side of our object: